Alexhuszagh/rust-lexical/lexical-parse-integer/docs/Algorithm.md

 # Algorithm Approach

-To see the benchmarks of lexical to other popular implementations, see [Benchmarks.md](/lexical-write-integer/docs/Benchmarks.md).
-To see the benchmarks of lexical when the radix feature is enabled, see [RadixBenchmarks.md](/lexical-write-integer/docs/RadixBenchmarks.md).

 **Parsing Multiple Digits**

 Normally, to parse 8 digits, we need at **least** 7 multiplies.
 However, for numeric strings with a radix <= 10, all digits are adjacent in the range `[0x30, 0x39]`, meaning we can validate all digits are valid using bitmasks or addition/subtraction operations, and can normalize the digits by subtracting `0x30`.
 For a detailed explanation of the algorithm, see ["Fast numeric string to int"](https://johnnylee-sde.github.io/Fast-numeric-string-to-int/) by Johnny Lee.